ggandor/lightspeed.nvim/README.md

   all custom mappings, so that is only a half-measure.

 ## 📚 An in-depth introduction of the key features

-Lightspeed's closest ancestor is the beloved [Sneak](https://github.com/justinmk/vim-sneak) plugin, in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need _one_ command that is flexible enough to do the job all the time, and can be invoked/operated with _total automatism_; (2) for that, the most adequate basis is unidirectional 2-character search; (3) the interface should be optimized for the _common case_.

-While keeping that minimalist approach, Lightspeed nonetheless has a bunch of brand-new features, blurring the boundary between one- and two-character search, and offering some additional help at every single keypress.

 ### Jump on partial input